EmbodiedLiveCoding/nime2018-workshop/workshop-paper.md

 and in practice have connected live coding to more clearly embodied creative practices, such as performance of gestural electronic musical instruments, acoustic instrumental performance, dance, and puppetry.
-However, interaction with the coding medium itself–typically a set of text buffers–is most often conducted using a keyboard and mouse, affording limited capabilities for musical gesture.
+However, interaction with the coding medium itself—typically a set of text buffers—is most often conducted using a keyboard and mouse, affording limited capabilities for musical gesture.
 Of critical import to this workshop is to consider how gesture and embodiment figure into the process of programming itself in live coding performance.